-We have audited the accompanying financial statements of St. John's Hospice, which comprise the statements of financial position as of June 30, 2020 and 2019, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of St. John's Hospice (the "Entity"), which comprise the statements of financial position as of June 30, 2021 and 2020, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.